 They had two options to remedy the situation: put a new floor finish over top the concrete or grind down deeper than the damage.

-“The district wanted concrete for a reason,” Stephenson says, which was for its durability and low maintenance, not to mention the heavy industrial uses in the construction-related labs.
+“The district wanted concrete for a reason,” Stephenson says.
+This was for both its durability and low maintenance, not to mention the heavy industrial uses in the construction-related labs.
 “The best option was a deep grind through the damage — a whole lot deeper.”

-The polishing crew from ModernCrete Concrete Designs ended up removing more than 9 tons of concrete, exposing nickel and quarter-sized rock.
+The polishing crew from ModernCrete Concrete Designs ended up removing more than 9 tons of concrete.
+They exposed both nickel and quarter-sized rock.
 “The exposed large aggregate opened up air voids so we had to come back through with several coats of epoxy grout to fill them in.”

-In the end, Stephenson says, “Parts of the floor have a terrazzo appearance and an extremely high gloss because it was ground so many times.”
+In the end, Stephenson says, “Parts of the floor have a terrazzo appearance and an extremely high gloss.
+This was because it was ground so many times.”

 What could have been a major fiasco, he adds, “turned out to be one of the nicest jobs we’ve done in a long time.”